centresource/generator-playbook/README.md

 - [Install Bundler.](http://bundler.io/)

 ### Install Playbook
-If you have already installed Playbook skip to [usage](#usage).
-First clone the repository using the clone URL found on this page, then:
+Clone the repository using the clone URL found on this page, then:

 ````bash
 cd path/to/generator-playbook